 Individuals – Additional Info

-For all volunteers, domestic flights to Port Elizabeth are recommended.
-International travellers will first arrive into Johannesburg or Cape Town international airports, and then a connecting flight to Port Elizabeth will be required.
-Please ensure flights arrive into Port Elizabeth no later than 14h00 to ensure you do not miss the road transfer to the reserve.
+For all volunteers, domestic flights to Gqeberha (Port Elizabeth) are recommended.
+International travellers will first arrive into Johannesburg or Cape Town international airports, and then a connecting flight to Gqeberha will be required.
+Please ensure flights arrive into Gqeberha no later than 14h00 to ensure you do not miss the road transfer to the reserve.
 The road transfer (1.5-2 hours) will be arranged on your behalf and the cost will be shared amongst volunteers.

 Summer months (September to April) are characterised by a mild climate with average temperatures ranging from 17°C – 30°C. Winter (May to August) sees average temperatures ranging from 7°C to 20°C, with early mornings and evenings becoming chilly.
 Intermittent rain can fall anytime of the year with average annual rainfall of 580mm.
 January and February are generally the hottest months, while June and July tend to be the coldest.